Ludwig Rhesa: Military chaplain

 Rhesa graduated in 1799 and worked as a tutor for a few months.
 In August 1800, he was ordained as a military chaplain of the Königsberg garrison at Fort Friedrichsburg.
 In 1806, he joined the Masonic lodge Under Three Crowns and was its member until his death.
 In 1807, Rhesa completed his dissertation on the moral explanation of the holy texts based on teachings of Immanuel Kant, received doctorate in philosophy, and was invited to teach at the university as a privatdozent.
 In 1811, he was elected a true member of the Royal German Society.

 He continued to work as a military chaplain and in 1811 was promoted to chaplain of a brigade.
 With his units participated in the French invasion of Russia and retreat to France.
 He was at the Battle of Leipzig.
 During these travels, Rhesa visited Lithuania proper and searched for academic contacts.
-He became acquainted with Karl von Lieven who later unsuccessfully attempted to recruit Rhesa to teach at the University of Dorpat.
+He became acquainted with Karl von Lieven who later unsuccessfully attempted to recruit Rhesa to teach at the Imperial University of Dorpat.
 Rhesa was able to visit London and obtain 200 pounds sterling from the British and Foreign Bible Society for the Bible translation into Lithuanian.
 He returned to Königsberg in 1816 and resigned from the chaplaincy devoting the rest of his life to academics.